Create an Airwallex account today

 Limitations

-Multi-currency account with popular currencies
+Foreign currency account with popular currencies

 Physical and digital services

-High fees per transaction.
-No free transfers compared to other alternatives.
+High fees per transaction; no free transfers compared to other alternatives

-How to open an international business bank account or an alternative
+How to open an international business account

 1. Compare accounts to choose the best fit for your business.